Book an appointment using SetMore

 STEP #2: Citation and Response

-Once the Original Petition for Divorce has been filed with the Court, your spouse (the other party) must be made aware about your intention to pursue court action to obtain a legal divorce.
-This can be done by either formal or informal service.
+After filing the Original Petition for Divorce with the Court, you need to inform your spouse (the other party) of your intention to pursue a legal divorce.
+You can achieve this through either formal or informal service.

 Waiver of Service